Tropical mockingbird: Description

 Adult tropical mockingbirds are 23 to 25.5 cm long.
-Mean weights of various subspecies vary greatly.
+The mean weights of various subspecies vary greatly.
 Adults of the nominate subspecies are gray on the head and upper parts and have a whitish supercilium and a dark stripe through the eye.
 The underparts are off-white and the wings are blackish with two white wing bars and white edges to the flight feathers.
 They have a long dark tail with white feather tips, a slim black bill with a slight downward curve and long dark legs.
 Juveniles are browner and their chest and flanks have dusky streaks.

-The subspecies vary in overall size and the length of wings and tail, the intensity of their plumage colors, the extent of pale markings and eye color.
+The subspecies vary in overall size and the length of wings and tail, the intensity of their plumage colors, the extent of pale markings, and eye color.
 M. g. magnirostris is the largest and has a significantly heavier bill than the others; M. g. tolimensis is also larger than the nominate.